 Physical therapy and pain management are the best treatments for your dog with spinal arthritis.
 However, each dog needs an individually tailored therapy plan.
-Your vet will explain the strategy and as an owner you need to follow his/her instructions.
+Your vet will explain the strategy and as an owner, you need to follow his/her instructions.

 What causes spinal arthritis in dogs?

-The most common cause of spinal arthritis in dogs is natural wear and tear that comes with age.
+The most common cause of spinal arthritis in dogs is the natural wear and tear that comes with age.
 Traumatic injuries and genetics are also predisposing factors.

 Should you walk a dog with arthritis?

-Yes, regular walks are important for promoting joint health, strengthening the legs, and maintaining a healthy body weight.
+Yes, regular walks are important for promoting joint health, strengthening the legs, and maintaining healthy body weight.
 However, a dog with osteoarthritis may need additional support during walks.